You'd like to support BeWelcome's Internationalization by volunteering for this team? please read carefully this

 - Be able to read/understand in a good level English as this is the main language of the site.

 - Be able to write/translate to another language (your mother tongue or other language you are expert) that you will aply to translate. (you will need a computer keyboard capable of writing in the language to translate to, this is specially important for languages that don't have a latin alphabet.)

-- if the language you want to translate is not shown in the currently availables languages we will have to add it.
-For this we need that you tell us the translation for the phrase "Welcome to signup page" in that language and then we can add it.
-You must commit to do a minimum amount of translation of the new language.
+- if the language you want to translate is not shown in the currently available languages we will have to add it.
+For this we need you to tell us the translation for the phrase "Welcome to signup page" in that language and then we can add it.
+You must commit to doing a minimum amount of translation of the new language.

 - Once you get your rights you can also join the general volunteers group

 As a translator, use the site in your language of speciality.
 To switch from the default "English" to your language, go to the bottom of any page of the site.
 There is a list of languages.
 If your language is not listed there, it means that the admins have not created it successfully.
-You can post on this group about it.
+You can post in this group about it.

 This one shows you the site just how it would look if you were NOT a translator.